dickpong

 2.4 Playing Surface

-• Markings: Boundary lines can be marked with tape, chalk, or cones.
+• Markings: Boundary lines can be marked with tape, chalk, or rope.

 2.5 Cups and Beverages